nikic/PHP-Parser/doc/2_Usage_of_basic_components.markdown

 The above node visitor would change all string literals in the program to `'foo'`.

-All visitors must implement the `PhpParser\NodeVisitor` interface, which defined the following four
+All visitors must implement the `PhpParser\NodeVisitor` interface, which defines the following four
 methods:

     public function beforeTraverse(array $nodes);